Pro tips for happy campers

 Whether you’re traveling in a car or something a little larger, it’s important you make sure your vehicle is roadworthy before heading to your destination.

 DYK?
-SAIT students are helping country singer songwriter Paul Brandt give his vintage 1973 Airstream trailer a brand new look.
+SAIT students were involved in helping country singer songwriter Paul Brandt give his vintage 1973 Airstream trailer a brand new look.

 Stop to smell the wild roses

-It’s the summer of staycations, and Alberta is home to plenty of hidden gems worth exploring.
+It’s another summer of staycations, and Alberta is home to plenty of hidden gems worth exploring.

 🗺 ️ Break up your drive with a stop at one of five destinations you won’t want to miss from SAIT Travel and Tourism grad Sydnee Bell.
 She’s even broken down the best local eateries and Instagram-worthy photo-ops!